pyg-team/pytorch_geometric/docs/source/tutorial/heterogeneous.rst

 Automatically Converting GNN Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pytorch Geometric allows to automatically convert any PyG GNN model to a model for heterogeneous input graphs, using the built in functions :meth:`torch_geometric.nn.to_hetero` or :meth:`torch_geometric.nn.to_hetero_with_bases`.
+Pytorch Geometric allows to automatically convert any :pyg:`PyG` GNN model to a model for heterogeneous input graphs, using the built in functions :meth:`torch_geometric.nn.to_hetero` or :meth:`torch_geometric.nn.to_hetero_with_bases`.
 The following `example <https://github.com/pyg-team/pytorch_geometric/blob/master/examples/hetero/to_hetero_mag.py>`__ shows how to apply it:

 .. code-block:: python